 where the Hilbert Schmidt norm for a tensor $\cA$ is defined as $ \|\cA\|_{{\rm HS}}=\| \vec(\cA)\|_2.$ In other words, $\ba_{i1}\otimes\ba_{i2}\otimes\cdots\otimes \ba_{iK}$ can be estimated by the leading {\it principal component} of the sample auto-covariance tensor $\widehat\bSigma_h$.
-However, due to the non-convexity of \eqref{problem:ls} or its variants, a straightforward implementation of many local search algorithms, such as gradient descent and alternating minimization, may easily get trapped into local optimums and result in sub-optimal statistical performance.
-As shown by \cite{auffinger2013random}, there could be an exponential number of local optima and great majority of these local optima are far from the best low rank approximation.
+However, due to the non-convexity of \eqref{problem:ls} or its variants, a straightforward implementation of many local search algorithms, such as gradient descent and alternating minimization, may easily get trapped into local optima and result in sub-optimal statistical performance.
+As shown by \cite{auffinger2013random}, there could be an exponential number of local optima and the great majority of these local optima are far from the best low rank approximation.
 However, if we start from an appropriate initialization not too far from the global optimum, then a local optimum reached may be as good an estimator as the global optimum.
 A critical task in estimating the factor loading vectors is thus to obtain good initialization.

-We develop a warm initiation procedure, the composite PCA (cPCA) procedure.
-Note that, if we unfold $\bSigma_h$ into a $d\times d$ matrix $\bSigma_h^*$ where $d=d_1\ldots d_K$, then \eqref{eq:bsigma} implies that
+We develop a warm initialization procedure, the composite PCA (cPCA) procedure.
+Note that, if we unfold $\bSigma_h$ into a $d\times d$ matrix $\bSigma_h^*$, where $d=d_1\ldots d_K$, then \eqref{eq:bsigma} implies that

 a sum of $r$ rank-one matrices, each of the form $\ba_i\ba_i^\top$, where $\ba_i = \vec(\otimes_{k=1}^K \ba_{ik})$.
-This is very close to principle component decomposition of $\bSigma_h^*$, except that $\ba_i$'s are not necessary orthogonal in this case.
+This is very close to the principal component decomposition of $\bSigma_h^*$, except that $\ba_i$'s are not necessarily orthogonal in this case.
 However, the following intuition provides a solid justification of using PCA to obtain an estimate of $\ba_i$.
 We call this estimator the cPCA estimator.

-The accuracy of using the principle components of $\bSigma_h^*$ as the estimate of $\ba_i$ heavily depends on the coherence of the components, defined as $\vartheta = \max_{1\le i < j\le r}| \ba_{i}^\top \ba_{j}|$, the maximum correlation among the $\ba_i$'s.
+The accuracy of using the principal components of $\bSigma_h^*$ as the estimate of $\ba_i$ heavily depends on the coherence of the components, defined as $\vartheta = \max_{1\le i < j\le r}| \ba_{i}^\top \ba_{j}|$, the maximum pairwise correlation among the $\ba_i$'s.
 When the components are orthogonal ($\vartheta=0$), there is no error in using PCA.
 The main idea of cPCA is to take advantage of the special structure of TFM-cp, which leads to a multiplicative high-order coherence of the CP components.
-In the following we provide an analysis of $\vartheta$ under TFM-cp.
+In the following, we provide an analysis of $\vartheta$ under TFM-cp.

 Let $\bA_k = (\ba_{1k},\ldots,\ba_{rk})\in \R^{d_k\times r}$ be the matrix with $\ba_{ik}$ as its columns, and $\bA_k^\top \bA_k = (\sigma_{ij,k})_{r\times r}$.
 As $\sigma_{ii,k}=\|\ba_{ik}\|_2^2=1$, the correlation among columns of $\bA_k$ can be measured by